 The Disability Officer outlined the content of the Code of Practice, and explained that staff have had training in the code, thus the staff member can be confident that any disclosure would be met with a positive response.
 They discussed the pros and cons of disclosing.

 The staff member felt that disclosing her mental health condition to her manager would mean that, should she experience any difficulties in the future, these can be managed early, meaning that she is less likely to need time off.
 Disclosing also means that she feels comfortable accessing supports provided within Trinity.

-See the Code of Practice section 3 and 4 for further reference.
+See the Code of Practice sections 3 and 4 for further reference.

 What medical evidence of a disability is required?

 It may be necessary for an appointment to be made with an Occupational Health doctor in Trinity; if so, the line manager arranges this, in collaboration with the individual staff member.
-The Occupational Health service is used primarily in cases where a person has been on sick leave for a period of time and this referral is made by line Manager via Staff Office.
+The Occupational Health service is used primarily in cases where a person has been on sick leave for a period of time and the line Manager makes this referral via the Staff Office.

-Evidence of disability documentation is required prior to a needs assessment meeting.
+Code of practice application from is required prior to a needs assessment meeting.